 Photo by Joseph Rheaume

-Platinum/Palladium Printing with Digital Negatives with Joseph Rheaume (Two sessions – SMC Campus)
+Platinum/Palladium Printing with Digital Negatives with Joseph Rheaume (In-Person Learning – Two Sessions)

 10:00 am - 6:00 pm

-Not only will you become proficient with the processes, you will communicate your experience with like-minded photographers who share your desire to make beautiful, velvety, elegant prints.
+Not only will you become proficient with the processes, but you will also share your experience with like-minded photographers who share your desire to make beautiful, velvety, elegant prints.
 No experience necessary, just bring your desire to learn new things.
+Sign-up now for this one and ½ Day adventure in photographic printmaking.

 Saturday’s class session will be held at the Los Angeles Center of Photography (LACP).
 Sunday will be held at Santa Monica College.
 Students should purchase one pack of 20 sheets (8.5 x 11) of Pictorico Premium OHP Transparency Film prior to the workshop for printing digital negatives (about $25-30).